Things to Do, Attractions, Family Friendly, Gardens, Art Galleries

 For history lovers

 Step inside and uncover the architecture of this grand hall.
 Created after John Bourchier’s Grand Tour and especially time spent in Italy.
-The detailing and craftmanship is even more evident since the installation of a new LED lighting scheme as part of recent work.
+The detailing and craftmanship is even more evident since the installation of a new lighting scheme as part of recent work.

 For families